-Test Relay 2 displays the current status of relay 2.
-To toggle relay 2, press the "ENTER" button.
-The new status of relay 2 will be displayed.
+This option will display the current status of the clean relays.
+To toggle the state of the CLN1 relay, press the "UP" key.
+To toggle the state of the CLN2 relay, press the "DOWN" key.
+The new status of the clean relays will be displayed.
 To exit, press the "MENU" key.